Debunking 10 myths about strength training

 Even if you only have time for an hour or two a week, strength training can deliver big dividends for your long-term health.
 One 2018 Iowa State University study involving 12,000 adults found that less than one hour of strength training per week reduced one's risk of stroke or heart attack by 40-70%.

 Strength training also correlates with reduced cancer risk, less arthritis and back pain, and better blood-glucose control.
-A further benefit is gains in bone density, which can help to assuage one's risk of osteoporosis, which according to the CDC, affects 20% of women and 5% of all men over age 50.
+A further benefit is gains in bone density, which can help to assuage one's risk of osteoporosis, which, according to the CDC, affects 20% of women and 5% of all men over age 50.
+For these reasons, it's worth working with a trainer to design the most time-efficient workout to work with your schedule.

 'I can't do strength training outside of a gym (and I hate gyms)'